- Clinical features

 - If blood backs up enough, the following consequences may occur:

-- (a) Cerebral edema due to elevated capillary pressures.
+- (#1) Cerebral edema due to elevated capillary pressures.
 This may impair brain function, but it is reversible (e.g., if the occlusion can resolve).

-- (b) Blood stasis in the tissues may lead to ischemic infarction.
+- (#2) Blood stasis in the tissues may eventually lead to ischemic infarction, which may become irreversible.
 The combination of infarcted tissue plus elevated venous pressure may lead to hemorrhagic transformation of the infarction.

 - Normally, the venous sinuses play a role in draining cerebrospinal fluid (especially through arachnoid granulations which drain into the superior sagittal sinus).
-Sinus thrombosis may therefore lead to excess CSF, leading to communicating hydrocephalus (excessive CSF causes dilation of the ventricles and elevated intracranial pressure).
+Sinus thrombosis may therefore lead to communicating hydrocephalus (excessive CSF causes dilation of the ventricles and elevated intracranial pressure).

 - Communicating hydrocephalus is most problematic if the superior sagittal sinus is thrombosed.